Embedding surfaces in 4-manifolds: Introduction

 However, for general $\Sigma$ there may exist a band in $M$ with a boundary curve that is nontrivial in $\pi_1(\Sigma)$.
-This necessitates the new notion of $b$-characteristic maps, which by definition requires that a function $\Theta \colon \mathcal{B}(F^{\twist}) \to \Z/2$ vanishes (\cref{def:thetaA,def:thetaA-nonorientable}), where $\mathcal{B}(F^{\twist})$ consists of the homology classes in $H_2(M,\Sigma^\twist;\Z/2)$ that can be represented by certain immersed bands in $M$ with boundary on $\Sigma^\twist$ (\cref{def:band}).
-Roughly speaking, the vanishing of $\Theta$ means that every band with boundary on $\Sigma^\twist$ intersects $\Sigma^\twist$ evenly many times in its interior.
-Intersections among the boundary components of the bands and a relative Euler number also play a r\^{o}le: see \cref{sec:intro-km-section,sec:km} for details.
-If $\Theta \equiv 0$ then for every band $B$, adding $W_B$ does not change the $t$-count, and in fact $t$ is well-defined if and only if $F^{\twist}$ is $b$-characteristic (\cref{lem:fiber-move}).
+This necessitates the new notion of $b$-characteristic maps, which by definition requires that a function $\Theta \colon \mathcal{B}(F) \to \Z/2$ vanishes (\cref{def:thetaA,def:thetaA-nonorientable}), where $\mathcal{B}(F)$ consists of the homology classes in $H_2(M,\Sigma;\Z/2)$ that can be represented by certain immersed bands in $M$ with boundary on $\Sigma$ (\cref{def:band}).
+These additional conditions on the bands have to do with the first Stiefel--Whitney classes of $M$ and $\Sigma$; when both are oriented, $\bands(F)$ consists precisely of the classes in $H_2(M,\Sigma;\Z/2)$ that are represented by maps of annuli and M\"obius bands.
+Roughly speaking, the vanishing of $\Theta$ means that every band with boundary on $\Sigma$ intersects $\Sigma$ evenly many times in its interior.
+Intersections among the boundary components of the bands and a relative Euler number also play a r\^{o}le: see \cref{sec:intro-km-section,sec:km-sec3} for details.
+If $\Theta \equiv 0$ then for every band $B$, adding $W_B$ does not change the $t$-count, and in fact $t$ is well defined if and only if $F$ is $b$-characteristic (\cref{lem:fiber-move}).
 See \cref{ex:km-handle} for a map which is $r$-characteristic but not $b$-characteristic.

-The first step for deciding whether $F^\twist$ is $b$-characteristic is to determine the subset $\mathcal{B}(F^{\twist})$.
+The first step for deciding whether $F$ is $b$-characteristic is to determine the subset $\mathcal{B}(F)$.
 In general this could be difficult, but in practice it is often soluble.
-If this can be done, then, as shown in \cref{fig:flowchart}, by computing $\lambda_{\Sigma}|_{\partial \mathcal{B}(F^{\twist})}$ and $\Theta \colon \mathcal{B}(F^{\twist}) \to \Z/2$, we can decide whether $F^\twist$ is $b$-characteristic.
+If this can be done, then, as shown in \cref{fig:flowchart}, by computing $\lambda_{\Sigma}|_{\partial \mathcal{B}(F)}$ and $\Theta \colon \mathcal{B}(F) \to \Z/2$, we can decide whether $F$ is $b$-characteristic.
 Both of these are functions on a finite group, so in principle these computations are manageable.